 Single-parent households, like many large households, may have difficulty finding appropriately sized housing and, even more importantly, housing that is affordable.
 Despite fair housing laws, discrimination against children may make it more difficult for this group to find adequate housing.
 Women in the housing market, including but not limited to the elderly, low and moderate-income earners, and single parents, face significant difficulties to finding housing.
 Both ownership and rental units are extremely expensive relative to the incomes of many people in this population category.
 As shown in the chart below, there are a total of 26,193 households in the unincorporated area of the County, of which 2,201 or 8.4% are female-headed households.
-Moreover, 1,309 or 5% of the total are female-headed households with children under the age of 18, while 892 or 3.4%, are female-headed households without children under 18.
-The percentage that is female-headed households living in poverty is 2.2%, which is actually significantly lower than the 5.5% of households overall that are living in poverty.
+Moreover, 1,309 or 5% of the total are female-headed households with children under the age of 18, while 892 or 3.4%, are female-headed households living in poverty is 2.2%, which is actually significantly lower than the 5.5% of households overall that are living in poverty.